More than a t-shirt design

 It's a story about freedom and hope.
 Meet Dao, the survivor who inspired this collection to help other survivors just like her walk into their freedom fully restored.

-Our collaboration with A21 came about in a way that I would consider a series of divine moments.
-Here is the story of this special design and how it was made into a scarf, a t-shirt, a tote, and the larger collection of products that we are launching to fund A21's work.
+Here is the story of this special design collection and how it was made into a scarf, a t-shirt, a tote, and the larger collection of products that we are launching to fund A21's work.

 Our My Social Canvas x A21 collection is so unique and so stunning because of the story it tells.
 It is about the resilience and strength of a strong and beautiful woman that wrote a letter of gratitude to A21.